J-Ibarra/test/packages/services/deposit/src/service-wrappers/kinesis-and-eth-coin-deposit-processor/README.md

 ## Work Flow

-1. Follow all the logic from the following function: `configureDepositHandler`
+1. Follow all the logic from the following functions: `configureKinesisDepositHandler` and `configureKVTAndETHDepositHandler`